pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 ##### remove()
 This method removes a previously added reference that matches a specified locator.
 If many references match the locator, it removes only the first one.
-In the example below, it removes the reference to the service object previously added.
+In the example below, it removes the reference to the controller object previously added.

 {{< tabsection >}}
   Not available